dev-xo/remix-saas/README.md

     <a href="https://twitter.com/DanielKanem">Twitter</a>
     <br/>
     <br/>
-    A Stripe focused Remix Stack that integrates Subscriptions, Authentication and Testing.
-Support for SQLite and PostgreSQL.
+    A Stripe focused Remix Stack that integrates User Subscriptions, Authentication and Testing.
+Driven by Prisma ORM.
 Deploys to Fly.io
   </p>
 </p>